cproctor/bba/content/assignments/gears.md

 Your task:

 Write an essay in Google Docs and upload a link to Canvas (due Tuesday at 11:59 PM).
 Make sure you set permissions so we can comment on your document.
-The essay should have more or less the same length as the one from Papert or the ones from Turkle's book---800-1000 words---but we are flexible if you want to write more.
+The essay should have more or less the same length as the one from Papert or the ones from Turkle's book–800-1000 words–but we are flexible if you want to write more.
 Feel free to add pictures/videos and other media.

-Rubric -- this is how we will assess your essay:
+## Rubric – this is how we will assess your essay:

 Approaches expectations

-- Short and vague
+* Short and vague
-- Object/experience/idea chosen is not evocative or generative
+* Object/experience/idea chosen is not evocative or generative
-- Object/experience/idea chosen does not relate to meaningful learning or educational experiences
+* Object/experience/idea chosen does not relate to meaningful learning or educational experiences

-Meets or exceeds expectations
+Meets expectations

-- Describes experiences in a precise and meaningful way
+* Describes experiences in a precise and meaningful way
-- Object/experience/idea chosen is evocative or generative, and parallels well with Papert's Gears essay
+* Object/experience/idea chosen is evocative or generative, and parallels well with Papert's Gears essay